Bernhard Riemann: Protestant family and death in Italy

 Riemann fled Göttingen when the armies of Hanover and Prussia clashed there in 1866.
-He died of tuberculosis during his third journey to Italy in Selasca (now a hamlet of Verbania on Lake Maggiore) where he was buried in the cemetery in Biganzolo (Verbania).
+He died of tuberculosis during his third journey to Italy in Selasca (now a hamlet of Verbania on Lake Maggiore), where he was buried in the cemetery in Biganzolo (Verbania).

 Riemann was a dedicated Christian, the son of a Protestant minister, and saw his life as a mathematician as another way to serve God.
 During his life, he held closely to his Christian faith and considered it to be the most important aspect of his life.
 At the time of his death, he was reciting the Lord's Prayer with his wife and died before they finished saying the prayer.
 Meanwhile, in Göttingen his housekeeper discarded some of the papers in his office, including much unpublished work.
-Riemann refused to publish incomplete work, and some deep insights may have been lost forever.
+Riemann refused to publish incomplete work, and some deep insights may have been lost.

-Riemann's tombstone in Biganzolo (Italy) refers to :

 Riemannian geometry

 Riemann's published works opened up research areas combining analysis with geometry.
 These would subsequently become major parts of the theories of Riemannian geometry, algebraic geometry, and complex manifold theory.
 The theory of Riemann surfaces was elaborated by Felix Klein and particularly Adolf Hurwitz.
 This area of mathematics is part of the foundation of topology and is still being applied in novel ways to mathematical physics.

 In 1853, Gauss asked Riemann, his student, to prepare a Habilitationsschrift on the foundations of geometry.
-Over many months, Riemann developed his theory of higher dimensions and delivered his lecture at Göttingen in 1854 entitled Ueber die Hypothesen, welche der Geometrie zu Grunde liegen.
+Over many months, Riemann developed his theory of higher dimensions and delivered his lecture at Göttingen on 10 June 1854, entitled Ueber die Hypothesen, welche der Geometrie zu Grunde liegen.
 It was not published until twelve years later in 1868 by Dedekind, two years after his death.
 Its early reception appears to have been slow, but it is now recognized as one of the most important works in geometry.

 The subject founded by this work is Riemannian geometry.
 Riemann found the correct way to extend into n dimensions the differential geometry of surfaces, which Gauss himself proved in his theorema egregium.
 The fundamental objects are called the Riemannian metric and the Riemann curvature tensor.
 For the surface (two-dimensional) case, the curvature at each point can be reduced to a number (scalar), with the surfaces of constant positive or negative curvature being models of the non-Euclidean geometries.

 The Riemann metric is a collection of numbers at every point in space (i.e., a tensor) which allows measurements of speed in any trajectory, whose integral gives the distance between the trajectory's endpoints.
 For example, Riemann found that in four spatial dimensions, one needs ten numbers at each point to describe distances and curvatures on a manifold, no matter how distorted it is.